Migrant child’s death and other hospitalizations spark concern over shelter conditions

 Medical professionals have worried for months about the disjointed healthcare system, saying new arrivals in the U.S. face numerous health issues.
 For many, the problems are either related to their journey, including trauma, or from living in crowded group settings where infections spread easily and quickly.

 Five-year-old Jean Carlos Martinez was a resident at a shelter in Chicago’s Pilsen neighborhood when he suffered a medical emergency, then died shortly after arriving at Comer Children’s Hospital on Sunday afternoon, the city said.
-Four more people living in the same shelter — a 1-year-old girl, a 4-year-old girl, an 8-year-old girl, and an 18-year-old woman — were hospitalized with fevers this week, according to the Chicago Fire Department.
+Six more people living in the shelter — four children and two adults — were hospitalized this week, according to Chicago Fire Department spokesperson Larry Langford.

 All had been living in the same shelter as Martinez.
 The cause of death was still “pending” on Tuesday, according to Cook County medical examiner records.